 Islamaphobes often like to promote the idea that ‘Islam was spread by the sword’.
-They proclaim that Islam advocates forced conversation.
+They proclaim that Islam advocates forced conversion.
 To support this position, they note that the Prophet Muhammad once said:

 “I have been commanded to fight the people until they say there is no God but one God, and whoever says there is no God but one God, his wealth and his life are safe from me, except for a right that is due, and his reckoning will be with God, the Mighty and Sublime.”